Jeremy A. Herschaft

 - limitation of liability, maritime attachment (Rule B), and vessel arrest (Rule C) actions

-Mr. Herschaft spent his first three years at Blank Rome practicing with the Firm’s Manhattan, New York maritime group.
-During that time, he was inducted into the Maritime Law Association of the United States as a Proctor member, and was also listed in the 2014 edition of SuperLawyers.
-In 2014, Mr. Herschaft relocated to Houston, Texas to continue his practice with the Firm’s expanding Houston office.
-He was recognized by Chambers USA in 2015 as a leading shipping litigation attorney.
+Mr. Herschaft spent his first three years at Blank Rome practicing with the Firm’s Manhattan, New York, maritime group.
+During that time, he was admitted into the Maritime Law Association of the United States as a Proctor member.
+In 2014, Mr. Herschaft relocated to Houston, Texas, to continue his practice with the Firm’s expanding Houston office.
+He currently serves as a member of the Firm's Diversity and Inclusion Committee.

-During his studies at the University of South Carolina School of Law, Mr. Herschaft was inducted into the Order of Barristers, a national moot court honorary organization.
+Mr. Herschaft is a native of Charleston, South Carolina and a graduate of the University of South Carolina School of Law, where he was inducted into the University's Order of Barristers, a national moot court honorary organization.
 While at Tulane Law for his L.L.M., he served on the editorial staff of the Tulane Maritime Law Journal.
+He has since authored numerous articles in various law journals and trade publications on such topics as maritime law, marine insurance principles, and current trends in electronic discovery.

 - Regular shipboard emergency attendance (both in the U.S. and abroad) during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.